Tasshack/dreame-vacuum/docs/entities.md

 - Almost all entities are dynamically exposed for specific device.
 If the device does not have property that tied to specific entity, integration will not add that entity to the Home Assistant.
 - Some entities may not be available on devices with older firmware versions like *customized_cleaning* and *cleaning_mode* that are also not available on valetudo.
 - Most of the entities has dynamic icons for their state and can be overridden from entity settings.
+- Most of the sensor and all select entities returns their current raw integer value on `raw_value`, `map_id` or `segment_id` attributes for ease of use on automations and services.
 - All entities has dynamic refresh rate determined by its change range and device state.
 Integration only inform Home Assistant when a device property has changed trough listeners.
 This is more like a *local_push* type of approach instead of *local_pull* but please note that it may take time entity to reflect the changes when you edit related setting from the official App.
 - Some entities has custom availability rules for another specific entity or state.
 E.g. *tight_mopping* entity will become *unavailable* when water tank is not attached but only if robot is not equipped with a washing station.
 (All off the rules extracted from the official App)
 - Exposed cloud connected entities for all available settings that are stored not on the device but on specific map data itself.
 E.g. *map_rotation*